 Making up over 10% of Egypt’s population, Copts are a Christian minority who share an ancient history with non-Coptic Egyptians that predates the first pharaohs.
 However, after the seventh-century conquest of Egypt by the Rashidun Caliphate, the Christian Copts began to become genetically distinct from the Muslim-majority population, while the Coptic language was replaced by Egyptian Arabic outside of a strictly religious setting.
 Today, most Copts live in Egypt or Sudan, but there are also large Coptic communities living in the United States, Australia, and Canada.

-The Levant — comprised of modern-day Lebanon, Syria, Jordan, Israel, and Palestine — has been an artery of migration between Africa and Asia for over 100,000 years.
+The Levant — comprising modern-day Lebanon, Syria, Jordan, Israel, and Palestine — has been an artery of migration between Africa and Asia for over 100,000 years.
 By 2,500 years ago, the seafaring Phoenicians of the central Levant, whose script gave rise to most modern alphabets, founded coastal colonies across the Mediterranean.
 In the centuries since the fall of Phoenicia to the first Persian Empire, the expansions of Islam and the Ottoman Empire have brought additional genetic diversity to the region.
-Today, large Jewish, Lebanese, and Syrian diasporas are found beyond the Levant, from Turkey to South America.
+Today, though it is common throughout the Levant, this ancestry reaches the highest levels in Lebanon.

-The Levantine population has the following recent ancestor locations:
+The Levantine population has the following genetic groups:

 For over 100,000 years, humans have lived in the Arabian Peninsula — a bridge between Africa and the rest of the world.
 Around the same time as the rise of dynastic Egypt, a handful of Arabian civilizations and kingdoms emerged, facilitating trade between Africa and Eurasia.
 But it wasn’t until the birth of Islam in western Arabia that the Arabic language — along with an Arab-like genetic signature — spread across much of western Asia and North Africa.
 Today, the peninsula is home to over 75 million people and the world’s second largest subtropical desert.

-The Peninsular Arab population has the following recent ancestor locations:
+The Peninsular Arab population has the following genetic groups: